kikfox/kikfox/README.md

 ```

 ## Support
-* If you like this project, please donate in bitcoin
+* If you like this project, please consider donationation in bitcoin
  ## 1FfTD5pgib7eRJAfNSa3JVTRwoBELBNPRV